learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

    prompted; otherwise, you'll have to enter that passphrase any time you interact with GitHub (which will happen a lot during the program); and you may run into issues submitting assignments later.
 7. Type `cat ~/.ssh/id_rsa.pub | clip.exe` and press `<Enter>`.
-This will copy your SSH key to your clipboard
+This will copy
+   your SSH key to your clipboard
 8. Open the [GitHub New SSH key form][ssh form] (https://github.com/settings/ssh/new) _(Note: you need to be logged in to GitHub to access that link.)_
 9. Type "My personal PC" in the "Title" input field
-10. Paste what’s on your clipboard from step seven in the "Key" input field
+10. Paste what's on your clipboard from step seven in the "Key" input field
 11. Click "Add SSH Key"

 [ssh form]: https://github.com/settings/ssh/new